ibmdb/go_ibm_db/README.md

 go install github.com/ibmdb/go_ibm_db/installer@latest
 go install github.com/ibmdb/go_ibm_db/installer@v0.4.2

+You can optionally specify a specific cli driver by setting the IBM_DB_DOWNLOAD_URL environment variable to the full path of your desired driver.
+For example, if you want to install the 64-bit macos v11.5.4 cli driver instead of the latest one, set the variable as below:

+export IBM_DB_DOWNLOAD_URL=https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/v11.5.4/macos64_odbc_cli.tar.gz

 If you already have a clidriver available in your system, set the below environment variables with the clidriver path